Car Seat Buying Guide

 - Universal - Three ISOFIX anchorage points (two ISOFIX anchorage points with a third being top tether strap).
-Since Feb 2006, every car produced now has Universal ISOFIX anchorage points.

 - Semi-Universal - Two ISOFIX anchorage points with a supportive leg.
 It is a car specific solution, so you should refer to the car seat compatibility listing to ensure it fits your car.
 In most cases it's usually only underfloor storage compartments that may cause some installation issues.

 - Car Specific - Two Isofix anchorage points which can be converted to 'Universal' by using a top tether strap.